Jewellery design? Here’s how with Marlous!

-You need to have patients in all kind of ways.
+You need to have patients in every way.

 - The book/blog you would suggest any person to read if they’d want to become a Jewellery Designer?

-It is not practically about jewelry design, but the book The Alchemist, Paulo Coelho.
+It is not about jewelry design, but the book The Alchemist by Paulo Coelho was a big inspiration for me.
 It is like a small bible for me.
-After I read this, I directly started to make plans to follow my dreams.
+After reading this I directly started to make plans to follow my dreams.
 The trip to Bali was the start of all.

 - What is most important in your work?